Knowledge base

 - Click here to access the kDrive web app (online service kdrive.infomaniak.com).

-- From the dropdown menu that appears, choose to share the item:
+- From the dropdown menu that appears, choose to share the item by email:

-- Choose which address (from those currently linked to your Mail) to send the file from
+- Choose which address (from those currently linked to your web app Mail) to send the file from.

 - Click on Continue:

-- Mail opens in the browser and the body of the message automatically contains the links to the shared content…
+- The web app Mail opens in the browser and the body of the message automatically contains the links to the shared content…

-For documents with file extensions such as docx
+For documents with Office file extensions such as .docx

-- If you allow the modification of the document from kDrive (see below), the user will be able (with or without prior registration) to modify it in their browser and then save the document you shared:
+- If you allow the modification of the document from kDrive, the user will be able to collaborate (with or without prior registration) that is to say modify in their browser and then save the document you have shared:

-This guide explains how forward to a recipient one or more e-mails already received, by placing them either...
+This guide explains how to forward one or more already received emails to a recipient, by placing them either…

 - … in the body of a new message directly,

-- ... as an attachment (It allows you to transmit the entire message with its headers and not just its content).
+- … as an attachment (this allows you to forward the entire message with its headers and not just its content).

 Preamble